IBE160/SG-Bergen/docs/validation-report-2025-11-16.md

 [✓] Each story leaves system in working/deployable state
 Evidence: Stories are designed to be self-contained and leave the system in a working state.

-[✗] No forward dependencies
+[✓] No forward dependencies
-Evidence: Story 3.5 in `epics.md` depends on Story 3.4, but Story 3.5 is not defined.
-This is a critical issue.
+Evidence: Story 3.5 now correctly follows Story 3.4.

 [✓] Stories within each epic are sequentially ordered
 Evidence: Stories are numbered and ordered sequentially.